 Walk into one of our classes during the year and you might see students reading anything from a fable to a classic or contemporary Australian novel.
 They may be studying the features of a play, a biography or a webpage.
 Perhaps they’re drafting an essay, putting the finishing touches to a short story, writing a poem or publishing their feature article.
 They could be delivering a persuasive speech, composing song lyrics, participating in a debate, writing a letter to the editor, producing a newspaper, critiquing a feature film, storyboarding a documentary or performing drama.

-Our Senior School students have the opportunity to work with specialist English Teachers who have experience in both the current ATAR English course as well as General courses.
+Our Senior School students have the opportunity to work with specialist English Teachers who have experience in both the current ATAR English course as well as General and Foundation courses.
 Our students are given the opportunity to excel in small classes that facilitate a one on one model of learning, encouraging student understanding whilst nurturing confidence and a sense of pride in their work.
 To further assist our students in their journey of success, the Faculty offers weekly after school tutorials for Upper School courses along with OLNA as well as curriculum based excursions chosen specifically to maximise student results.

 Our Lower School courses are modern and innovative.
 They unite the understandings and expectations of the Australian Curriculum with the needs and context of our students.
 Our courses offer students practical, creative and analytical opportunities that allow them to build subject specific skills along with autonomy and a sense of pride in their work.
 Students have the opportunity to work with contemporary resources that reflect a variety of genres and contexts.
 The Eaton Community College English Faculty also provides intensive literacy support with a Literacy Focused Teacher who provides individualised support for students needing extra assistance.